semgrep/semgrep-docs/docs/semgrep-ci.md

 ## Audit mode: disable blocking on a specific CI event

-If you want to see findings from your whole repository instead of just the files changed by a pull request, you'd normally set up scans on pushes to your main branch.
-This can prove difficult when you already have existing issues that Semgrep finds on the main branch — you probably don't want CI to fail all builds on the main branch until every single finding is addressed.
+If you want to see findings from your whole repository instead of just the files changed by a pull request, you’d normally set up scans on pushes to your main branch.
+This can prove difficult when you already have existing issues that Semgrep finds on the main branch—you probably don’t want CI to fail all builds on the main branch until every single finding is addressed.
 For this case, try using audit mode.
 In audit mode, Semgrep will collect findings data for you to review, but will never fail the build due to findings.

-To enable this, set the `--audit-on event_name` flag.

 !!! info
-    The most common event names on GitHub are `push` and `pull_request`.
-To enable audit mode on pushes in GitHub Actions, set the option `auditOn: push` in your workflow file.
+    In GitHub, the most common event names are `push` and `pull_request`.
+To enable audit mode on branch pushes in GitHub Actions, set the option `auditOn: push` in your workflow file.

     In GitLab, set `allow_failure: true` for the Semgrep CI job in your `.gitlab-ci.yml` file.